 Using precut fabrics can be a great way to save time when cutting out fabric for piecing.
 Heather Thomas shows you how to incorporate one precut, a jelly roll, into a fun and easy quilt block design that doesn’t require any pattern and can be arranged in multiple layouts.

-She then explains how in order to know what size to cut your background square of fabric you simply measure the width of the pieced strips, cut it into a square and then cut a background fabric square the same size.
-Once that half of the block is done she explains how to create the remaining part of the block by again piecing together stips, measuring the width of the first block section and then cutting the strips to the right length.
+She then explains that in order to know what size to cut your background square of fabric, you simply measure the width of the pieced strips, cut it into a square, and then cut a background fabric square the same size.
+Once that half of the block is done, she explains how to create the remaining part of the block by again piecing together strips, measuring the width of the first block section, and then cutting the strips to the right length.

 After the block has been completed, Heather shows several different ways to lay out the block.
 For more fun ways to use jelly rolls, try out our jelly roll class.